|Making Bowed Outlines

 piece of 3/4-inch I. D. Lexan tubing.

 For gluing the wood strips together, medium Cya works well.
-If you prefer “white glue”, Elmer’s or Titebond
+If you prefer “white glue”, Elmer’s or Titebond wood

-form and make removing the bow difficult if not impossible.
+and make removing the bow difficult if not impossible.

 Making the Bowing Patterns